fishcus/KAP-manual/en/query/operator_function/function/window_function.en.md

-And then we'll illustrate the usage of every single window function with table 'KYLIN_SALES' in the [sample dataset](../../model/sample_dataset.cn.md).
-The fields and corresponding descriptions of 'KYLIN_SALES' are as followings:
+And then we'll illustrate the usage of every single window function with table 'KYLIN_SALES' in the [sample dataset](../../../appendix/sample_dataset.en.md).
+The fields and corresponding descriptions of 'KYLIN_SALES' are as follow:
 - PART_DT: Order Date
 - TRANS_ID: order ID
 - BUYER_ID: Buyer ID